-Consider what part of your assets you want to use to invest in real estate market in the Netherlands.
+Consider what part of your assets you want to use to invest in the real estate market in the Netherlands.
 There is no magical percentage or rule of thumb.
 We believe in diversifying your investments, so investing parts of your assets in shares or bonds makes sense.
 Diversification means that you’re mitigating the risk of the market fluctuates.
 If you’re planning on buying the first property, you should look into dividing your assets over several apartments.
 When buying a house or apartment in the Netherlands, it is essential to make sure you know how much you should reserve for the costs of purchasing, renovating, and maintenance.

 Every property in the Netherlands needs repairs at some point.
 Some (minor) repairs are for the account of the tenant, but maintenance and replacement costs are for you as the lessor.
 Think of a broken boiler or paint that is peeling off.
 A reservation on the rental income is advisable.
 There’s no rule of thumb in how much to reserve.
 How much to reserve depends on:

 1. Are you all thumbs or an experienced builder?